apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   // The allocations to release
   repeated AllocationRelease allocationsToRelease = 1;
   // The asks to release
-  repeated AllocationAskReleaseRequest allocationAsksToRelease = 2;
+  repeated AllocationAskRelease allocationAsksToRelease = 2;
 }

+enum TerminationType {
+    STOPPED_BY_RM = 0;          // Stopped or killed by ResourceManager (created by RM)
+    TIMEOUT = 1;                // Timed out based on the executionTimeoutMilliSeconds (created by core) PREEMPTED_BY_SCHEDULER = 2; // Preempted allocation by scheduler (created by core) PLACEHOLDER_REPLACED = 3;   // Placeholder allocation replaced by real allocation (created by core) }

 // Release allocation: this is a bidirectional message.
 The Terminationtype defines the origin, or creator,
 // as per the comment.
 The confirmation or response from the receiver is the same message with the same
 // termination type set.
 message AllocationRelease {
-  enum TerminationType {
-    STOPPED_BY_RM = 0;          // Stopped or killed by ResourceManager (created by RM)
-    TIMEOUT = 1;                // Timed out based on the executionTimeoutMilliSeconds (created by core) PREEMPTED_BY_SCHEDULER = 2; // Preempted allocation by scheduler (created by core) PLACEHOLDER_REPLACED = 3;   // Placeholder allocation replaced by real allocation (created by core) }

   // The name of the partition the allocation belongs to string partitionName = 1;